Harvb2000/reminderapp/readme.md

 ### What does each file does

--front.html: This file is the main HTML file, it holds the structure of the webapp and connects to the main Javascript file and the VueJs script.
+- front.html: This file is the main HTML file, it holds the structure of the webapp and connects to the main Javascript file and the VueJs script.

--main.js: This file holds the Javascript for the webapp, it mainly uses VueJs and it connects to the front HTML file.
+- main.js: This file holds the Javascript for the webapp, it mainly uses VueJs and it connects to the front HTML file.

--vues.css: This is the CSS document used to style the front HTML of the webapp
+- vues.css: This is the CSS document used to style the front HTML of the webapp

--readme.md: This is what you are reading now.
+- readme.md: This is what you are reading now.
 It is a Markdown document used to describe what is going on in this repository.

 ### What each programming language does

+- HTML or Hyper Text Markup Language:

+- JavaScript:

+- CSS:

+- VueJs: